 Step 3: Grocery Shopping

-Especially for your first shopping trip as an extreme couponer, I suggest pursuing only one deal.
+For your first shopping trip as an extreme couponer, I suggest pursuing only one deal.
 Keep it simple and get comfortable at the register.
 Once you’re familiar with the process, you can reach for bigger deals and more of them.
-But for this first target, let it go something like this:

 1. Watch the Sales Ads